funcool/clojure.jdbc/docs/user-guide.rst

 ``results`` is a var name where a ``with-query`` macro binds a lazy-seq with rows.

-Futhermore, a low level function, as I have said before, returns a QueryResult instance that works as clojure map and contains three keys: ``:stmt``, ``:rs`` and ``:data``.
+Futhermore, the low level function, as I have said before, returns a QueryResult instance that works as Clojure map and contains three keys: ``:stmt``, ``:rs`` and ``:data``.

-The value that represents a last key (``:data``) is a ``results`` of previous code.
+The value represented by the last key (``:data``) is the ``results`` of previous code.

-If you known's how jdbc works, I should know that if you execute two queries and the second is executed when the results of first are not completelly consumed, results of first query are aborted.
-For this purpose you should use with precaution a ``make-query`` function.
+If you know how jdbc works, you should know that if you execute two queries and the second is executed while the results of the first haven't been completely consumed, the results of the first query are aborted.
+For this purpose you should use with precaution the ``make-query`` function.

-This is a simple example of use ``make-query`` function:
+This is a simple example of use for the ``make-query`` function:

 .. code-block:: clojure